Disfranchisement

-Disfranchisement, also called disenfranchisement, or voter disqualification is the restriction of suffrage (the right to vote) of a person or group of people, or a practice that has the effect of preventing a person exercising the right to vote.
-Disfranchisement can also refer to the revocation of power or control of a particular individual, community or being to the natural amenity they have; that is to deprive of a franchise, of a legal right, of some privilege or inherent immunity.
+Disfranchisement, also disenfranchisement (which has become more common since 1982) or voter disqualification, is the restriction of suffrage (the right to vote) of a person or group of people, or a practice that has the effect of preventing someone from exercising the right to vote.
+Disfranchisement can also refer to the revocation of power or control of a particular individual, community, or being to the natural amenity they have; that is to deprive of a franchise, of a legal right, of some privilege or inherent immunity.
 Disfranchisement may be accomplished explicitly by law or implicitly through requirements applied in a discriminatory fashion, through intimidation, or by placing unreasonable requirements on voters for registration or voting.

+High barriers to entry to the political competition can disenfranchise political movements.

+Based on gender

+Women used to be disfranchised.
+Feminism has successfully managed to claim voting rights in most countries, though material or social disfranchement continues widely.

 Based on age

-Most countries or regions set a minimum voting age, and disenfranchise all citizens younger than this age.
+Most countries or regions set a minimum voting age, and only enfranchise citizens older than this age.
 The most common voting age is 18, though some countries have minimum voting ages set as young as 16 or as old as 21.